mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario-4-we-routetables.png)

-:exclamation: if RT-Shared-we does not look as expected, edit the table and correct the Associations and Propagations settings per the instructions above.
+:exclamation: It may take a few minutes for the changes to complete.
+If RT-Shared-does not look as expected, edit the table and correct the Associations and Propagations settings per the instructions above.

 For microhack-useast-hub, under Connectivity select Routing and then +Create route table and complete as follows:
 Tab Basics